shanep/shanep.github.io/parts/syllabus-boiler.md

 Canvas.
 If you can not find the office hours appointment link in canvas please email me ASAP as I sometimes forget to post them at the start of the semester.

+## IT support Policy

+Your instructor and teaching assistant can not provide IT support for your personal machine.
+If you can not get your personal machine configured correctly you will need to come into the lab to complete all assignments.
+All machines in the CS labs are supported by the departments IT staff and are guaranteed to work.

 ## Time Commitment

 According to Boise State University [policy 4080](https://www.boisestate.edu/policy/academic-affairs-faculty-administration/policy-title-credit-hours/),